nspady/jquery-placeholder-labels/README.md

-jquery-placeholder-labels
+Consistent cross browser support for HTML5 Placeholders
 =========================

 A jQuery plugin to mimic Chrome, Firefox and Safari's handeling of the placeholder for unsupported browsers.
-The plugin functions by adding a label element on top of the input element.
-This way the placeholder text remains visable until a character is entered.
+It will keep the placeholder visible until text is entered into the input or textarea.
+The plugin functions by adding a parent label element for the input element.

 Setup
 -----